Event Economy: Tips & Tricks

 • Premium Pass Tickets: Total Tickets on the Premium XP-based prize track

-• Total Free Tickets: Total Tickets from the Free Pass regeneration
+• Total Free Tickets: Total Tickets from the Free Pass and regeneration

 • Total Premium Tickets: Total Tickets from the Free Pass, Premium Pass, and regeneration